 The charming city of Luang Prabang provides a unique window into Laos's fascinating culture with one of its intriguing ceremonies.
 If you get up early enough to wander through the streets of Luang Prabang, you can witness the Tak Bat almsgiving ceremony, which takes place at early dawn, conducted silently by Buddhist monks dressed in saffron.

 The Tak Bat Almsgiving Ceremony, also known as Sai Bat, is one of the cultural customs that has existed since ancient times and hasn't altered despite the town's turbulent past.
 It is a daily sunrise ritual that dates back centuries in Lao Buddhist history.
 While it occurs all around the nation and in other Buddhist countries in the region as well, Luang Prabang is best known for this ritual due to the sheer amount of monks participating.
-Each morning, hundreds of Buddhist monks materialize and make their way down Luang Prabang's streets in search of their daily food from local Buddhists and devout tourists.

 In this ceremony, the monks emerge from their temples barefoot, in colorful saffron-colored robes, as the morning mist gradually lifts.
 There, they continue strolling through the streets, collecting offerings from devotees while meditating.
 The Buddhist residents of the town, who get up early to prepare meals, sit by the side of the road and drop food into their alms bowls, which are usually spoonfuls of sticky rice, but occasionally, they also give out fresh fruit or candies as well.